Urgent marriages and civil partnerships

 Please ask the Consultant responsible for the care of the patient to use the templates below to prepare their letter.
 The letter should be on headed paper.
-Please note that there are two templates, one for Marriage (man and woman) and another for Civil Partnerships (same sex couples).
+Please note that there are 2 templates so take care to use the correct one:

 We are open Monday to Friday from 9.30am to 4.30pm.
 The office is closed from 1pm on the first Thursday of the month, every month for training purposes.